sshnaidm/ai-wanderer/README.md

 valid.
 Run with `--log-level debug` to see which providers were tried and why each failed.
 Increase `keep_cycles` to retry more times.

+If configured rate limits are exhausted, the proxy skips those backends until the current UTC minute/hour/day window rolls over.
+Check `/dashboard` for `limited` status and rate-limit skip counts.

 **"Model 'xyz' is not configured" (400)** -- The model name in your request doesn't match any configured backend.
 Use `"aifree"` to use any available provider, or check your config for the exact model names.